matt-fonto/books/beyond_cracking_the_coding_interview/03_part_03_job_searches.md

 ### Air traffic control: Stalling and speeding up

+- You have more time to stall or speed up after you've been approved at the technical interview and before the onsite

 #### Speeding up

 - In some situations, you want the company to expedite your interview